//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 • Exhibitor badges (count varies by package)

-• Listing on the NAESE website and in the printed program (if produced)
+• Listing on the NAESE website and in applicable print material

 Larger footprints